Office of the Registrar

 The following items of student information have been designated by the University of Colorado Boulder as public or "directory" information:

-Students have the right to withhold directory information from inquirers.
-To restrict the release of directory information, students must bring a photo ID to the Office of the Registrar during business hours to complete a privacy form.
+Students have the right to request full privacy which withholds directory information from being released to inquirers.
+To request full privacy and restrict the release of directory information, students must bring a photo ID to the Office of the Registrar during business hours to complete a privacy form.

 Students may authorize the university to release educational records to parents, spouses or other third parties by granting consent in their student portal.
 The Privacy Settings webpage has more information about various options for granting and restricting access to student records.